sebastian5329/credit-card-dataflow-adf/README.md

 *Outcome*

-This project gave me a strong starting point with Azure Data Factory Mapping Data Flows, helping me understand how data is transformed, split, sorted, and orchestrated within a pipeline, and how Data Flows work in a practical, end-to-end setup.
+This project gave me a strong starting point with Azure Data Factory Mapping Data Flows, helping me understand how data is transformed, split, sorted, and orchestrated within a pipeline.